Outlaw Rogue PvP Rotation and Playstyle (Shadowlands / Patch 9.2)

 Outlaw Rogues have a lot of crowd control options.
 In the

-opener, since you have access to your Stealth-based abilities you will aim to
+opener, since you have access to your Stealth-based abilities, you will aim to

 push in and initiate crowd control chains on the healer with a Sap.

-Cheap Shot or without a stun and quickly build Combo Points
+Cheap Shot or without a stun and

-for a
+quickly build Combo Points for a

-Kidney Shot depending on the situation.
-In most cases it is better
+Kidney Shot, depending on the situation.

-to stun immediately to prevent the enemy from using their defensives before your
+In most cases, it is better to stun immediately to prevent the enemy from using

-burst.
-Outlaw is a spec that likes to have time to setup its damage so it is not
+their defensives before your stuns, but Outlaw is a spec that likes to have time to

-to use your
+opener, you will be able to use your

-Gouge on the healer and your Kidney Shot on the
+Gouge on the healer and your Kidney Shot

-kill target, enabling your healer to use
+on the kill target, enabling your healer to use

 Cyclone or